se-sic/coronet/README.md

 - `util-split.R`
     * Splitting functionality for data objects and networks (time-based and activity-based, using arbitrary ranges)
 - `util-bulk.R`
-    * Collection functionality for the different network types (using Codeface revision ranges, deprecated)
+    * Collection functionality for the different network types (using Codeface ranges, deprecated)
 - `util-networks-covariates.R`
     * Functionality to add vertex attributes to existing networks
 - `util-networks-metrics.R`